Sahalaabdulla/Projects/README.md

 - Concerns related to attrition of employees should be effectively considered in each department.
 - Employee engagement programs can be implemented to tailor retention strategies accordingly.
 - Some targeted HR policies and programs should be implemented to engage people within the specific age group.
-- Some skills upscaling programs can be conducted to retain employees from different educational backgrounds.
+- Skills upscaling programs can be conducted to retain employees from different educational backgrounds.

 ### Reference